vashman/web_meda/README.md

 Home
 --------------------------------------------------------------------------
-The home page is used to display the various different topics on the site.
-The page also is the main point of navigation for the site.
+The home page is used to display the various different topics on the site The page also is the main point of navigation for the site.

 ```